isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Sexuality Education.md

 <b>Important Information for Parents</b>

-<li>Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality&nbsp;education programmes by MOE-approved external providers.</li>
+<li> Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.</li>

-<li>Parents who wish to opt their children out of the Sexuality Education lesson&nbsp;need to complete an&nbsp;opt-out form.
-This form will be distributed to parents at the start of the year and also downloadable <a href="https://form.gov.sg/61e91d296c89fd0012e045f0">here</a> or scan the QR Code to complete the opt-out form.
-The completed opt-out form is to be submitted by 07/02/2022</li>
+<li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form via the QR code below.
+The completed opt-out form is to be submitted by 19/01/2024.</li>

-<li>Parents can contact the school at Tel: 6583 2125 or email&nbsp;<a href="mailto: tay_wan_boon@moe.edu.sg">Mdm Tay Wan Boon Stephanie</a> or&nbsp;<a href="mailto: nor_fardilah_md_nasir@moe.edu.sg">Mdm Fardilah bte Mohd Nasir </a>for discussion or to seek clarification about the school’s sexuality&nbsp;education programme.</li>
+<li>Parents can contact the school at Tel: 6583 2125 or email&nbsp;<a href="mailto: tay_wan_boon@moe.edu.sg">Mdm Tay Wan Boon Stephanie</a> or&nbsp;<a href="mailto: lee_song_sang@moe.edu.sg">Mdm Lee Song Sang </a>for discussion or to seek clarification about the school’s sexuality&nbsp;education programme.</li>

-<li>Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</li>

 </ol>